The European Commission’s new data strategy paves the way for a fair data economy

 Another key viewpoint in the data strategy is that individuals’ rights for managing their own data should be expanded.
 The strategy proposes that the Commission prepare a new legislative initiative, the 2021 Data Act.
 One of the purposes of this initiative would be to strengthen individuals’ right to transfer data collected by a service for use by another service.
 Where strengthening individuals’ rights is concerned, this is the most interesting initiative in the entire paper; if adopted, it could create major business opportunities for companies across Europe.

 The European Data Strategy places a strong emphasis on how to reconcile the protection of individuals’ rights with creating wider-ranging opportunities for utilising data in the data economy of the future.
 Achieving this will require establishing a common view on the issue and agility in legislation.
 Otherwise, each member state will come up with their own solution and this would result in a patchwork of fragmented legislation, preventing a truly integrated single market from being formed at the European level.

-Sitra started building the foundations for a Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
-Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy. in 2018 with the launch of the IHAN project.
+Sitra started building the foundations for a fair data economy in 2018 with the launch of the IHAN project.
 We at Sitra are pleased to be able to support the Commission’s efforts and other European initiatives for promoting a fair and human-centric data economy.
 This is such a significant change that it can only be achieved through extensive participation from all sectors of our society.